 - Review of your medication.
 Certain medicines can affect the kidneys as a side-effect which can make CKD worse.
 For example, if you have CKD you should not take anti-inflammatory medicines unless advised to by a doctor.
 You may also need to adjust the dose of certain medicines that you may take if your CKD gets worse.

-Reducing the risk of developing CVD
+Reducing the risk of developing cardiovascular diseases

 - Medication to lower your cholesterol level (called statins), which is often given to people with CKD.